 Famous Decan 3 Capricorn subjects: Martin Luther King Junior, Edwin ‘Buzz’ Aldrin, Aristotle, Kevin Costner

-Many Happy Returns, Capricorn.
+Many Happy Returns, dear Capricorn.
+This video makes me think of you.